Dead Simple – The Opening Gap and other Intraday Patterns around the Market Opening

 - The tendency for opening gaps in the S&P to close with a probability of 65% to 70% has been around for decades.

 The universe of strategies using the market open

-A good idea is to look very closely at the range of popular strategies that are used by day-traders around the time of the market open.
+It may be a good idea to take a close look at different popular strategies that are used by day-traders around the time of the S&P 500 market open.
 Some currently show an edge, others don’t – it is possible that an edge cycles between these strategies.
-Some are complimentary, others cancel each other out and each uses variations leading to different outcomes.
+Some strategies overlap, others cancel each other out and each uses variations leading to different outcomes.
 I concentrate on one additional strategy concept in particular and list some of the other techniques I came across.